-Breakfast burritos are very simple to prepare and if you setup an assembly line, you can make a bunch ahead of time to freeze for a fast, convenient breakfast.
-Here’s how to make them…
+Breakfast burritos are very simple to prepare and if you setup an assembly line, you can whip up a bunch ahead of time to freeze for a fast, convenient breakfast.

 How Many Eggs To Use:

-Try to keep the saucy stuff to a minimum (to prevent messy oozing, squirting and soggy burritos), but if you have a favorite hot egg scramble meal or leftovers scramble–try that to fill the burritos with.
+Try to keep the saucy stuff to a minimum (to prevent oozing, squirting and soggy mess), but if you have a favorite hot egg scramble meal or leftovers scramble–try that to fill them with.

-When the burrito filling is fully cooked, place the cooked egg mixture in the middle of a warmed burrito, add some salsa and cheddar cheese then wrap.
+When the filling is fully cooked, place this mixture in the middle of a warmed tortilla, add some salsa and cheddar cheese then wrap.
 You can eat these right away or wrap tightly in foil and stick in the oven on low heat for up to an hour.
-If you don’t know how to wrap a burrito, check out BillGrady.com: How To Wrap A Burrito .
-Scroll down a bit and you’ll find excellent visual instructions.
+If you don’t know how to fold them up well so they don’t fall apart or leak, check out BillGrady.com’s instructions .
+Scroll down a bit and you’ll find an excellent visual guide.
 When bulk preparing for freezer storage, I prefer tucking in both ends so that there’s no open top.

 Using Up Leftovers:

 If you already have leftover ham or sausage on hand and plan on preparing a bunch of burritos to freeze, don’t bother reheating the meat.
-Just cook up the eggs and veggies you want, toss in the cold meat to mix it up well then fill the burritos.
+Just make up the eggs and veggies you want, toss in the cold meat to mix it up well then fill the tortillas.

-Another easy way to fill them is to layer each cooked food item in the burrito then wrap (instead of mixing them all up and cooking together).
+Another easy way to fill them is to layer each cooked food item in the tortilla then fold it up (instead of mixing them all up and heating together).